Look Your Best: Create a Stellar College Application for Your Online Degree

 - Inform other schools that you won’t be attending where you were accepted.

 Make “nontraditional” work for you

 If you’re applying to college after years away from school, there are several steps you can take to stand out.

 If you want to get/finish your degree, it’s good to get back in the habit of learning.
 That can include taking online classes and independent study.
-Not only will you shake off the academic rust – it also looks good to admissions directors.
+Not only will you shake off the academic rust – it also looks good to admissions committees.
 It’s best to take courses related to your interest for your degree.
 On your application, cite the institution, the professor and any credentials, your time invested, and any projects or certifications earned.

 Something is driving you to get your degree.
 Will it allow you to advance at your current job?
 Do you need to change careers to do something you love?
 Are you looking for a job with a better work/life balance?